 With more than 9,000 properties around the world, Wyndham is easily one of the most recognized and widely available hotel brands.
 Its network includes hotels for every type of traveler, from the budget- and family-friendly Howard Johnson to the luxurious Wyndham Grand.

 In addition to accessibility, however, the Wyndham Earner® Plus Card also offers extremely generous perks.
-To start, it offers a sizable 60,000 points as an introductory offer — enough for eight free nights in some of their properties.

-This card also makes it easier to rack up points you can then redeem for free nights and perks.
+This card makes it easier to rack up points you can then redeem for free nights and perks.
 You’ll get automatic entry into the loyalty program’s Platinum level which grants you lowest room rate guarantees, 10 points per dollar spent on every qualified stay, free Wi-Fi, dedicated member services, as well as early check-in and late checkouts.
 Platinum level members also enjoy Avis or Budget car rental upgrades.

 The card also rewards you for everyday expenses, giving 1 point per $1 spent on household supplies, groceries and even bills.